+- o Supported Groups Section 5.1

-o NamedCurve Section 5.1
+- o ECPointFormat Section 5.1

-- o ECPointFormat Section 5.1 - o ECCurveType Section 5.4
+- o ECCurveType Section 5.4

 For each name space, this document defines the initial value assignments and defines a range of 256 values (NamedCurve) or eight values (ECPointFormat and ECCurveType) reserved for Private Use.
-Any additional assignments require IETF Review.
+The policy for any additional assignments is "Specification Required".
+The previous version of this document required IETF review.

-NOTE: IANA, please update the registries to reflect the new policy name.
+NOTE: IANA, please update the registries to reflect the new policy.